 Note: The median is the income level at which half of all households have lower incomes and half have higher incomes.
-Because they are based on unique distributions, median total income will generally not equal the sum of median off-farm and median farm income.
+Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.

-Differences between 2012/2013 estimates and estimates from prior years reflect improved sample coverage (particularly among very small farms) and changes in survey methodology and implementation associated with the 2012 Agricultural Resource Management Survey, in addition to changes in the economic situation of farm households.
+Differences between estimates from 2012 onward and estimates from prior years reflect improved sample coverage (particularly among very small farms) and changes in survey methodology and implementation associated with the 2012 Agricultural Resource Management Survey, in addition to changes in the economic situation of farm households.
 One such change in survey methodology is the use of an expanded range of value codes to solicit off-farm income information, allowing farm households to report much higher incomes.
-These survey design changes make comparisons between farm household statistics calculated using 2012/2013 survey data with those from earlier surveys difficult to interpret.
+These survey design changes make comparisons between farm household statistics calculated using survey data from 2012 and later years with those from earlier surveys difficult to interpret.
 More information is available in the Background section of the Farm Household Wealth and Characteristics data product.

 Estimates from the 2012 ARMS differ slightly from past estimates, based on new weights from the 2012 Census of Agriculture, released by the National Agricultural Statistics Service earlier this year.